SourDogeWater/MC2025-PCA-and-Eigenfaces-for-facial-recognition/README.md

-Welcome to our project, feel free to fork it and build on top of our work :)
+Welcome to our project, still under construction :)

                                        **************  *****